-Following this offering, 42,447,463 shares of our common stock (including shares underlying vested stock options during the lock-up period) held by existing stockholders are subject to the lock-up arrangements and exceptions described above.
+Following this offering, shares of our common stock (including shares underlying stock options) held by existing stockholders are subject to the lock-up arrangements and exceptions described above.

 Rule 144

 The shares of our common stock sold in this offering will generally be freely transferable without restriction or further registration under the Securities Act, except that any shares of our common stock held by an "affiliate" of ours may not be resold publicly except in compliance with the registration requirements of the Securities Act or under an exemption under Rule 144 or otherwise.
 Rule 144 permits our common stock that has been acquired by a person who is an affiliate of ours, or has been an affiliate of ours within the past three months, to be sold into the market in an amount that does not exceed, during any three-month period, the greater of: